LO3Energy/terraform-provider-jumpcloud/README.md

 The JumpCloud provider provides resources to interact with the JumpCloud API v1 and v2.

+This provider was forked from [https://github.com/sagewave/terraform-provider-jumpcloud](https://github.com/sagewave/terraform-provider-jumpcloud), somehow a year later when I needed to use it the organization name changed and my changes got deleted during a force push.
+Right now I do not have the time and resource to re-factor to current version and re-create the PR, so I'm just going to publish this fork for now and according to the license I should disclose the source which I am doing right here.

 ## Usage

 The provider is published to the Terraform registry and can be used in the same way as any other provider.
 For detailed documentation with usage examples [view the generated docs in the Terraform registry](https://registry.terraform.io/providers/sagewave/jumpcloud/latest/docs).